Submit your work, meet writers and drop the ads. Become a member

 “I remember the bed just floating there” is how Phil Kaye started his ‘repetition’ poem.

-I remember pausing the youtube video after he ended his masterpiece.
+I remember pausing the youtube video after the poem ended.

 I remember burying my feelings under 3 blankets and 4 hours of binge watching spoken word poetry.